Primary

 Face the sled and walk backward, keeping your chest up and arms straight.
 Pull through your upper back and hamstrings, not just your arms.
 Take smooth, controlled steps and maintain tension on the straps throughout.
 Look over your shoulder periodically to ensure a clear path.

-Want Sled Pull in your program?
+See where Sled Pull fits in your weekly plan

 Attach straps or rope to sled.